 - Are you currently hospitalised or were you discharged from inpatient stay from any hospital in the last 14 days?

-In addition, all existing foreign patients seeking continuing care in Singapore must comply with the following additional criteria:
+In addition, all existing foreign patients (excluding patients from countries with special travel arrangements) seeking continuing care in Singapore must comply with the following additional criteria:

 Foreign patients and their accompanying caregivers will be subjected to mandatory on-arrival procedures related to admission, isolation and testing at receiving hospital.
 Details below: